 We are driven to transform raw materials into an ever greater number of goods and services, year on year, with competition and problem-solving needs constantly forcing technological advancement and rising complexity.
 We achieve all this via the dissipation of ever greater amounts of energy, mostly from fossil fuels, generating in the process ever more entropy (pollution, climate change, waste materials etc.).

 But of course there are only finite amounts of energy sources and minerals on the planet, so our quest is ultimately doomed to failure.
-Furthermore we will always naturally go for the easiest to extract resources first.
+Furthermore, we will always naturally go for the most easily accessed resources first.
 This means that we have a physical resource-base that is constantly shrinking in quantity and quality and/or accessibility.

 Debt must be paid back with interest accrued, so a debt-based system is fine until tomorrow is less profitable than today – then it takes on the characteristics of a Ponzi scheme.

 We have now reached the point at which each tomorrow really will, in biophysical terms, be less profitable than today.
 Energy and resource-constraints are biting, as evidenced by the dramatically rising extraction costs of conventional oil this century, for example, and we have a flat throughput of energy per capita.
 Wages of non-elite workers, which are themselves an expression of how much ‘energy profit’ is flowing through the system, have been stagnant for too long and workers in the aggregate are struggling to afford the output of the system, sufficient to maintain the approx 3% GDP growth per annum it needs to remain healthy.
 Many elements within the global economy are approaching debt-saturation, ie existing debt is an ever worsening drag on growth and new debt is becoming less and less productive.